Create dynamic groups in Microsoft Entra B2B collaboration

 What are dynamic groups?

-Dynamic configuration of security group membership for Azure Active Directory (Azure AD) is available in the Azure portal.
-Administrators can set rules to populate groups that are created in Azure AD based on user attributes (such as userType, department, or country/region).
+A dynamic group is a dynamic configuration of security group membership for Microsoft Entra available in the Microsoft Entra admin center.
+Administrators can set rules to populate groups that are created in Microsoft Entra ID based on user attributes (such as userType, department, or country/region).
 Members can be automatically added to or removed from a security group based on their attributes.
 These groups can provide access to applications or cloud resources (SharePoint sites, documents) and to assign licenses to members.
-Read more about dynamic groups in Dedicated groups in Azure Active Directory.
+Learn more about dedicated groups in Microsoft Entra ID.

-The appropriate Azure AD Premium P1 or P2 licensing is required to create and use dynamic groups.
-Learn more in the article Create attribute-based rules for dynamic group membership in Azure Active Directory.
+Microsoft Entra ID P1 or P2 licensing is required to create and use dynamic groups.
+Learn more in Create attribute-based rules for dynamic group membership in Microsoft Entra ID.

 Creating an "all users" dynamic group

 Steps in this article may vary slightly based on the portal you start from.

 You can create a group containing all users within a tenant using a membership rule.
 When users are added or removed from the tenant in the future, the group's membership is adjusted automatically.